RMGiroux/notes/proposal.md

 For this problem, we care mainly about inline methods which contain `BSLS_ASSERT_SAFE` checks.

-[Here's](./methodSizes.md) a summary of inline methods in string, hashtable, and vector, with the size of the program code (minus whitespace and comments) and the number of safe asserts in each method.
+[Here's](./methodSizes.md) a summary of inline methods in `string`, `hashtable`, and `vector`, with the size of the *source* code (minus whitespace and comments) and the number of safe asserts in each method.
+Ideally, we'd like to collect the resulting text size for each function, but for template classes like `vector` or `hashtable` this is a tricky concept.

 ####Move Common SAFE Asserts and Sets of SAFE Asserts Into Out-Of-Line Private Methods